Gay gang murders: The Bondi Boys

-The Bondi Boys were the largest and most prolific of the groups, constituted of 30 men and women aged between 12 and 18.
+The Bondi Boys were the largest and most prolific of the groups, consisting of 30 men and women aged from 12 to 18.
 They are primarily associated with deaths at Marks Park, and also referred to themselves with the abbreviations PTK and PSK, generally understood to mean "People that Kill" and "Park Side Killers" respectively.
 In 1989, David McMahon, a victim who had escaped being thrown from the cliffs, identified Sean Cushman and another person as two members of the group.
 Neither were charged.
 While they attacked McMahon, they allegedly discussed a similar murder committed at the cliffs a month prior, pointing to them also perpetrating the death of John Russell.

 When interviewed by Operation Taradale, former members of the Bondi Boys denied that anyone was killed by their group.

 Tamarama Three

 Three men were convicted for the assault and murder of Kritchikorn Rattanajaturathaporn on the Marks Park cliffs in 1990.